Mark Seelig photo.jpg

 He has written ‘Das Selbst als Ort der Gotteserfahrung’ (The Self as the Dimension of Spiritual Experience) and several articles about Kundalini, and Near-Death Experiences in the ‘Journal of Near-Death Studies’, the ‘Inner Door’, and ‘Religion Heute’ (Germany).

 Inspired by shamanic journeying he studied Asian Indian Classical Music on the Bansuri (bamboo flute) in India.
-He has released several award wining shamanic-ambient collaborations to induce and support shamanic states of consciousness.
-Mark has collaborated with Byron Metcalf and Steve Roach on many recordings.
-These cd’s include: ‘Wachuma’s Wave’, ‘Mantram’, ‘Nada Terma’, and ‘Nightbloom’, ‘Intention’‘Tree of Life’ , ‘Disciple’ and ‘Persistent Visions’.
+He has released several award wining shamanic-ambient collaborations to induce and support shamanic states of consciousness with notable artists in the space including Byron Metcalf and Steve Roach.
+These cd’s include: ‘Wachuma’s Wave’, ‘Mantram’, ‘Nada Terma’, and ‘Nightbloom’, ‘Intention’‘Tree of Life’ and ‘Disciple’ and most recently 'Persistent Visions'.

-Mark has over 20 years of experience as a clinical psychotherapist, working with groups, couples, and individuals.
-He has had extensive clinical experience using the MDMA analogue Methylone in clinical settings and has published his findings.
+Mark has 20 years of experience as a clinical psychotherapist, working with groups, couples, and individuals.
+He also has extensive clinical experience with the empathogen methylone .
+He brings us a paper he wrote about its use.